TheSnowGuru/TheSnowGuru/README.md

 - 👋 Hi, I’m @TheSnowGuru
 - 👀 I’m interested in deep learning, supervised learning, and machine learning for time series.
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m building AI saas products
 - 💞️ I’m looking to collaborate on anything that might be interestinng
 - 📫 reach me on linkedin